emilygzh/emilygzh.github.io/_pages/clickshack.md

 layout: page
 title: click shack
 permalink: /clickshack/
-description: I picked up my dad's Canon/Nikon gear as a kid and haven't put a camera down since.
-In 2024, I restored a secondhand Sony Handycam, and have been playing around with capturing life in motion!
+description: I picked up my dad's Canon/Nikon gear as a kid and have been hitting the shutter since.
+In 2024, I restored a secondhand Sony Handycam, and have also been playing around with capturing life in motion!
 nav: true
 nav_order: 6
 display_categories: [work, fun]